comp-physics/RBC3D/README.md

 ### Installation

-To install, you need to make sure srun is available (being on a node ensures this) and then run this on PACE Phoenix in the RBC3D root directory:
+To install, you need to salloc a node to make sure srun is available and then run this on PACE Phoenix in the RBC3D root directory:

 ```shell
 ml gcc mvapich2 mkl python/3.9.12-rkxvr6 netcdf-c netcdf-cxx netcdf-fortran fftw